 Health infrastructureApart from the general health situation, there is an urgent need for a reform in the health infrastructure.
 In the first place, new hospitals have to be built.
-According to the Indonesian Ministry of Health, there were just 2,269 hospitals in 2018.
-On average, that means that a clinic has to supply for almost 100,000 inhabitants.
+According to the Indonesian Ministry of Health, the number of hospitals in the country amounted to 2,344 in 2019.
+This shows that there is only one hospital for every 100 thousand inhabitants.
 The number of hospital beds was also disproportionately low amounting to around 317 thousand.
 As for the number of medical doctors, the country recorded close to 144 thousand general practitioners in 2019.

 Indonesia's healthcare is currently based mainly on the so-called Puskesmas (Pusat kesehatan masyarakat: Public healthcare center).
 These are health facilities where trained nurses provide the most necessary services, such as vaccinations, providing pregnant women with vitamin supplements or bandaging wounds.
 Doctors are only present at certain times.
 In 2019, there were about ten thousand functioning community health centers in the country.
 They are particularly found in poorer and remote regions or provinces where no hospital is available.